3D-e-Chem/tycho-knime-node-archetype/src/main/resources/archetype-resources/README.md

 An Eclipse update site will be made in `p2/target/repository` directory.
 The update site can be used to perform a local installation.

+Code coverage reports (html+xml) can be found in the `tests/target/jacoco/report/` directory.
+See `.travis.yml` how to upload coverage to https://www.codacy.com

 ${symbol_pound} Development

 Steps to get development environment setup: